Educational outreach, events and programs for biodiversity conservation

 Read about some of our educational outreach case studies below.

-The FOCUS project is an international agricultural research collaboration between Vietnam and Australia, based in the Mekong River Delta Vietnam.
+The Farmer options for crops under saline conditions (FOCUS) project is an international agricultural research collaboration between Vietnam and Australia, based in the Mekong River Delta Vietnam.
 The project is funded by the Australian Centre for International Agricultural Research (ACIAR) and aims to identify and implement alternative crops and management practices to rice to combat the threat of climate change.
 Dry season saline intrusion and drought have caused continuous widespread rice crop losses throughout the food bowl of Vietnam, causing a range of production, economic and social impacts.
 The project has four main research components: soil and crop management; spatial research; socioeconomic and gender studies; and training.
 The FOCUS project also supports a range of additional projects that utilise the resources of FOCUS trials and experiments.
 These partner projects encourage capacity building and further contribute to research findings and impact.

 Soil Constraints Training: The FOCUS team recently hosted a soil constraints training workshop in three provinces throughout the Delta.
 Farmers and DARD staff from Soc Trang, An Giang and Hau Giang learnt hands on techniques to identify constraints to production including soil colour, structure, texture, pH and salinity.